 Classic beer styles rule this Fort Bendy County brewery with plenty of Texas pride.
 Try the Charlie Foxtrot, a sour wheat imperial Berliner Weisse built to combat the Texas sun; or the First Stand, a citrusy smooth Belgian Saison with a dry apple finish.

 This adventurous brewery strives to "break the rules" and "offer a new narrative for how we think about beer."
-It also does so with limited batches of radical flavors -- like the ambitious Smoke on the Bayou, made with malts smoked at local BBQ spots; or the Summer’s Wit, infused with hibiscus, ginger, coriander, and orange peel.
+It also does so with limited batches of radical flavors -- like last year’s ambitious Smoke on the Bayou, made with malts smoked at local BBQ spots; or the Summer’s Wit, infused with hibiscus, ginger, coriander, and orange peel.

 Though they’ve only been around since 2011, Karbach has already made a name for itself as one of Texas’ fastest-growing breweries.
 That’s thanks to a solid line up of monster brews, including the crisp and refreshing Sympathy for the Lager and rich and hoppy Rodeo Clown double IPA.
 Find them all over town or visit the sparkling facility for tours and tastings, movie nights, and good vibes.